 Papers are assessed regarding their topic suitability for the scope of the journal, originality, innovativeness, relevance, applicability, adherence to scientific standards, and cogency of argument.
-The editors reserve the right to request that revisions be made to papers prior to publication or to reject papers at any stage if they do not meet the criteria or publishing quality of the journal.
+The editors reserve the right to request that revisions be made to papers at any point prior to publication or to reject papers at any stage if they do not meet the criteria or publishing quality of the journal.

 All manuscripts meeting the criteria for submission will be subjected first to an assessment of the text's proper scientific reporting via an anti-plagiarism software program and then, if the paper is of sufficient quality, to a fair and unbiased peer review by eminent and experienced international referees.
 Such processes ensure the high quality of the journal.
 Human Technology uses a double-blind review process.